hms-dbmi/pic-sure-i2b2-transmart/config/README.md

 # Conventions used throughout these files

-Each file containes one or more configuration variables that require values to be filled in for the corresponding service to operate.
+Each file contains one or more configuration variables that require values to be filled in for the corresponding service to operate.

 This document lists all variables that need to have an actual value.